What is an IRS tax audit appeal?

 Not necessarily so.
 The deduction claimed may be mathematically correct but there is not enough evidence to support it.
 For example, let's talk about business mileage.
 The calculation is really simple.
 It is the number of miles times the mileage rate.
 The evidence is something else.
 In a successful appeal to the tax court the taxpayer submitted:

 A mileage log showing: The destination, the miles driven to the destination, an abbreviation of the business purpose of the meeting, the activities conducted during the meeting.

 "But I did not have all of that stuff!
 I am still out of luck!"

-In this article we have deliberately used the phrase “Not necessarily so” to the point of being annoying.
+In this article, we have deliberately used the phrase “Not necessarily so” to the point of being annoying.
 We did that for a good reason.
-The reason for so doing is to highlight the fact that audit appeals are complex.
-They involve a great deal of fact and circumstances.
-They require a great deal of work and thought.
+The reason for so doing is to highlight the fact that an IRS tax audit appeal is complex.
+It involves a great deal of facts and circumstances.
+It requires a great deal of work and thought.
 You also have to decide if the effort and expense is worth the gain.
-The decision to appeal is not easy but the results can be rewarding.
+The decision to file an IRS tax audit appeal is not easy but the results can be rewarding.

 If you need assistance with an audit or audit appeal, contact us.
 We can help.